We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These people should seek medical attention as soon as possible if they have concerns about shingles-related symptoms.

 Anyone who has had chickenpox can develop shingles.

 Most people make a full recovery from shingles within 3–5 weeks, but some experience severe complications.
 Those most at risk are people with a weakened immune system.

 Getting the varicella vaccination during childhood can prevent both chickenpox and shingles.
-For those who did not have the vaccination in childhood, other inoculations are available.
+For those who did not have the vaccination in childhood, vaccines against shingles are available.

-People aged 50 and older should talk to their doctor about vaccination.
+People aged 50 and older should talk to their doctor about the shingles vaccination.